DrBretto/infotropy/docs/modules/maxwells-demon.md

 The core simulation logic for the Maxwell's Demon module has been implemented in [`src/modules/maxwells-demon/MaxwellsDemon.tsx`](src/modules/maxwells-demon/MaxwellsDemon.tsx).
 This includes:

 - Setting up the Matter.js engine, renderer, and world with gravity disabled.
-- Creating the arena walls, central barrier, and the door with increased height.
+- Creating the arena walls, central barrier, and the door with increased height and a gray render color.
 - Generating and adding 20 balls to the simulation with initial random velocities and white color.
 - Implementing collision detection to count ball-to-ball bounces.
 - Tracking the number of balls on the left and right sides of the barrier.
 - Implementing logic to dynamically update the background color of two overlay `div` elements based on the ball distribution imbalance, using interpolated dark mode friendly red and blue shades.
-- The door toggle button has been added to the UI but needs to be removed and replaced with clickable door functionality.
+This shading is now visible and working correctly.
+- Clickable door functionality has been implemented and correctly toggles the door's state when the door body is clicked.
-- The layout and positioning of UI elements need adjustment to ensure visibility and proper fit within the window.
+- The layout and positioning of UI elements have been adjusted to ensure visibility and proper fit within the window.
+The bottom of the simulation area is no longer cut off.
+- The white border around the main application screen has been removed.
 - The module has been integrated into the application menu and rendering logic in `App.tsx` and `CentralContentWindow.tsx`.
 - Basic Framer Motion animations for the module's entry and exit have been added.